-Incapacity Benefit was a benefit you used to be able to claim if you were too unwell to work.
-However, you can’t make a new claim for Incapacity Benefit anymore as Employment and Support Allowance has replaced it but some people still get Incapacity Benefit.
-In 2011, the Department for Work and Pensions (DWP) started to reassess everyone who gets Incapacity Benefit using the Employment and Support Allowance rules.
+Incapacity Benefit used to be a benefit which could be claimed if you were too unwell to work.
+You cannot make a new claim for Incapacity Benefit anymore as the Employment and Support Allowance (ESA) has replaced it, however, some people still receive Incapacity Benefit.
+In 2011, the Department for Work and Pensions (DWP) started to reassess everyone who receives Incapacity Benefit using the Employment and Support Allowance rules.

-In 2011, the Department for Work and Pensions (DWP) started to reassess everyone who gets Incapacity Benefit using the Employment and Support Allowance rules.
+In 2011, the Department for Work and Pensions (DWP) started to reassess everyone who receives Incapacity Benefit using the Employment and Support Allowance rules.

 0345 608 8545